Efficient algorithms for quantum chemistry on modular quantum processors: Results

-\textit{Results}.--- In Fig. \ref{fig:schematic}(a), we consider a simplistic model of six weakly interacting H$_{2}$ molecules with various distances between them (green box).
-We assume that these are clustered into three groups that each contains two H$_2$ molecules, i.e. $(\text{H}_4)_3$, where $d_0$ is the distance between the two intra-cluster H$_2$'s and $d$ is the distance between adjacent inter-cluster H$_2$'s.
+In Fig. \ref{fig:schematic}(a), we consider a simplistic model of six weakly interacting H$_{2}$ molecules with various distances between them (green box). dUSCC applied to more complicated molecules is in Appendix \ref{appendix:more molecules}.
+We assume the $(\text{H}_2)_6$ chain are clustered into three groups that each contains two H$_2$ molecules, i.e. $(\text{H}_4)_3$, where $d_0$ is the distance between the two intra-cluster H$_2$'s and $d$ is the distance between adjacent inter-cluster H$_2$'s.
 The state preparations are localized in each cluster.
+The active space for each electron includes two orbitals, and the dUSCC of $(\text{H}_4)_3$ contains 24 qubits.
 The simulation uses the minimal STO-3G (Slater-type orbitals) basis to ensure the largest computationally feasible H-chain~\cite{pople1965}.
-The $(\text{H}_4)_3$ molecule with 3 clusters is the smallest chain to efficiently simulate a translation invariant H$_2$-chain, and we expect the result only changes slightly in the infinite H$_2$-chain as shown in Appendix \ref{extended H-chain}.
+The $\text{H}_4$-chain with 3 clusters is the smallest chain to efficiently simulate a translation invariant H$_2$-chain, and we expect the result only changes slightly in the infinite H$_2$-chain as shown in Appendix \ref{extended H-chain}.